tldr-pages/tldr/pages/osx/rargs.md

 `{{command}} | rargs -e {{command}} {0}`

-- Remove the .bak extension for every file in a list:
+- Remove the `.bak` extension from every file in a list:

 `{{command}} | rargs -p '(.*).bak mv {0} {1}`